India's Amul dairy says bracing for sales disruption due to straws ban - NewsBreak

 NEW DELHI, April 11 (Reuters) - India’s $8 billion Amul dairy group said on Monday it is bracing for disruptions and higher input costs for some products from July when the government’s ban on plastic straws kicks in.

-India last week refused to waive an impending ban on straws that are packaged with small juice and milk beverage packs, stoking fears in the $790 million industry that includes players like PepsiCo (PEP.O), Coca-Cola (KO.N), India's Dabur (DABU.NS) and Parle Agro, Reuters reported. read more
+India last week refused to waive an impending ban on straws that are packaged with small juice and milk beverage packs, stoking fears in the $790 million industry that includes players like PepsiCo, Coca-Cola, India’s Dabur and Parle Agro, Reuters reported.

 Amul has not worked out any practical solution to replace the tiny plastic straws and the paper variant is not feasible, said R. S. Sodhi, Amul’s managing director.